mastorm/capturedcontext.dev/_posts/Building a blog with NextJS.md

+---
+title: Building a personal blog with NextJS
+excerpt: How i built my own Blog with NextJS and why I picked next
+date: '2021-05-03'
+---

 # Building a personal blog with NextJS

 A personal blog was a pet project that I wanted to do for a very long time now.
 And not only did I want a blog, no, but I also wanted it fast.
 Fast as in quickly built **and** performant.
 It should also scale well with future requirements so that I don't have to start from scratch the second I want to add something more complex.
 And here is how I did it.